-We may not be able to find businesses that have the technology we need and, if we find such businesses, may not be able to purchase or license the technology on commercially favorable terms or at all.
+An element of our business strategy involves expansion through the potential acquisitions of businesses, assets, products or technologies that allow us to complement our existing product offerings, expand our market coverage, increase our engineering workforce or enhance our technological capabilities.
+We may not be able to find businesses that have the technology or resources we need and, if we find such businesses, may not be able to purchase or license the technology or resources on commercially favorable terms or at all.
 Acquisitions and technology licenses are difficult to identify and complete for a number of reasons, including the cost of potential transactions, competition among prospective buyers and licensees and the need for regulatory approvals.
 In order to finance a potential transaction, we may need to raise additional funds by selling our stock or borrowing money.
-We may not be able to find financing on favorable terms, and the sale of our stock may result in the dilution of our existing shareholders.
-In addition, once we have completed an acquisition or technology license, the acquired business or our relationship with the licensor may not be successful.
+We may not be able to find financing on favorable terms, and the sale of our stock may result in the dilution of our existing shareholders or the issuance of securities with rights that are superior to the rights of our common stockholders.
+Acquisitions also involve a number of risks, including: